hanxiaomax/Learncpp_CN/docs/9-5-Pass-by-lvalue-reference.md

 -   For objects that are cheap to copy, the cost of copying is similar to the cost of binding, so we favor pass by value so the code generated will be faster.
 -   For objects that are expensive to copy, the cost of the copy dominates, so we favor pass by (const) reference to avoid making a copy.

-Best practice
+!!! success "最佳实践"

 	Prefer pass by value for objects that are cheap to copy, and pass by const reference for objects that are expensive to copy.
 If you’re not sure whether an object is cheap or expensive to copy, favor pass by const reference.

 The last question then is, how do we define “cheap to copy”?
 There is no absolute answer here, as this varies by compiler, use case, and architecture.
 However, we can formulate a good rule of thumb: An object is cheap to copy if it uses 2 or fewer “words” of memory (where a “word” is approximated by the size of a memory address) and it has no setup costs.